Phil Edwards, Andy Blume and Daniel Olivares are back in the studio with this week’s look at all things Geek.

 Voicemail – http://www.speakpipe.com/GeeksInterrupted

-If you enjoyed this episode head on over to iTunes and kindly leave us a rating, a review and subscribe.
+If you enjoyed this episode, head on over to our Apple Podcasts page & kindly leave us a rating, a review and subscribe.